samskivert/viztool/README.md

 ## Using viztool

-viztool is designed to be easily invoked from Ant or Maven.
+viztool can be used from Ant or Maven or invoked manually on the command line.

+### Maven

+See the [Viztool Maven plugin] for instructions on using Viztool in a Maven project.

 ### Ant